Treatment into the bladder

 Intravesical therapy for bladder cancer means putting liquid drugs directly into the bladder through a tube called a catheter.
 The aim of this treatment is to treat the cancer and stop it from coming back or spreading into the deeper layers of the bladder.

 After surgery to remove early bladder cancer you have a catheter (tube) put into your bladder through the urethra.
 Your doctor or specialist nurse puts a chemotherapy drug into the tube.
 The chemotherapy drug may be mitomycin C, epirubicin or doxorubicin.
-The catheter may then be taken out.
+The doctor or nurse may then remove the catheter.
 You have to try not to pass any urine for the next 2 hours.
 This gives the treatment time to be in contact with the lining of the bladder.
 You then pass urine naturally to get rid of the chemotherapy drug.
 Or your nurse drains the chemotherapy out through a catheter.
 For some people with early bladder cancer, this is all the treatment they need.

 If you have a moderate or high risk of the cancer coming back you need to have further treatment into the bladder with